Counseling Licensing Requirements in South Carolina

 |License Verification to Another State Board||$5|

 You will need to take either the National Counselor Examination or the National Clinical Mental Health Counseling Examination.
 Both are administered by the National Board for Certified Counselors (NBCC).

-South Carolina contracts with the Center for Credentialing & Education (an affiliate of the NBCC) for educational review.
+South Carolina contracts with the CCE (an affiliate of the NBCC) for educational review.
 You will submit your application materials to the CCE and, once they've approved your education, you will receive a registration form in the mail.

 You will need to wait to receive confirmation from the NBCC before you schedule your exam.
 You will be allowed to test at any of the computer-based testing centers.
 Tests are administered six days a week for two weeks out of each month.
 South Carolina has three testing centers: Columbia, Greenville, and North Charleston.

 If you have previously taken and passed either exam, you may submit a photocopy of your score report.
 If you do not have documentation, you will need to contact the NBCC Examination Department to have your scores verified.

 Supervised Practice Requirement

 You will need to attain at least 1,500 hours of clinical experience while working under supervision.

 Additionally, you will need to have 150 hours of direct supervision by a professional counselor that meets South Carolina's supervision standards.